rstojnic/lazydata/README.md

 `lazydata` is a minimalist library for including data dependencies into Python projects.

 **Problem**: Keeping data files in git (e.g. via git-lfs) results in a bloated repository that takes ages to pull.

 **Solution**: `lazydata` only stores references to data files in git, and syncs data files on-demand when they are needed.

-**Why**: The semantics of code and data are different - code needs to be versioned to merge it, and data just needs to be kept in sync.
-Lazydata achieves exactly this in a minimal way.
+**Why**: The semantics of code and data are different - code needs to be versioned to merge it, and data just needs to be kept in sync. `lazydata` achieves exactly this in a minimal way.

 **Benefits**: